Nguni languages

-The Nguni languages are a group of closely related Bantu languages spoken in southern Africa by the Nguni peoples.
-Nguni languages include Xhosa, Zulu, Ndebele (sometimes referred to as "Northern Ndebele"), and Swazi.
-The appellation "Nguni" derives from the Nguni cattle type.
+The Nguni languages are a group of Bantu languages spoken in southern Africa (mainly South Africa, Zimbabwe and Eswatini) by the Nguni people.
+Nguni languages include Xhosa, Ndebele, Swati, and Zulu.
+The appellation "Nguni" derives from their ancestor called Mnguni type.
 Ngoni (see below) is an older, or a shifted, variant.

 It is sometimes argued that the use of Nguni as a generic label suggests a historical monolithic unity of the people in question, where in fact the situation may have been more complex.
 The linguistic use of the label (referring to a subgrouping of Bantu) is relatively stable.